costa-group/circom_civer/mkdocs/docs/getting-started/civer.md

 ```

 ## Pre-/Post-conditions Verification
-We can add preconditions and postconditions to a template, claiming some properties using quantifier-free formulas over the signals of the circuit.
-The current instructions are `spec_precondition Exp` and `spec_postcondition Exp`, respectively.
+We can add preconditions and postconditions to a template as a (partial) specification of its behavior using quantifier-free formulas over the signals of the circuit.
+The current instructions to provide preconditions and postconditions are `spec_precondition Exp` and `spec_postcondition Exp`, respectively.
-Then, CIVER tries to prove that if the preconditions are satisfied, then the postconditions are also satisfied.
+Then, CIVER tries to prove that the postconditions are satisfied by the circuit assuming the preconditions are satisfied.

-For instance, let us consider the next example:
+For instance, let us consider the next circuit, called `conditions.circom` (where we have provided a postcondition):

-Let us consider the next circuit, called `conditions.circom`:

 ```text
 template LessThan(n) {